sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# S3A Delegation Token Support
+# Working with Delegation Tokens

 <!-- MACRO{toc|fromDepth=0|toDepth=2} -->

 ## <a name="introduction"></a> Introducing S3A Delegation Tokens.

 The S3A filesystem client supports `Hadoop Delegation Tokens`.
-This allows YARN application like Apache Spark or services such as Apache Oozie to obtain credentials to access S3 buckets and pass them pass these credentials to jobs/queries, so granting them access to the service with the same access permissions as the user.
+This allows YARN application like MapReduce, Distcp, Apache Flink and Apache Spark to obtain credentials to access S3 buckets and pass them pass these credentials to jobs/queries, so granting them access to the service with the same access permissions as the user.